Ami-Solution/amisusd/README.md

 EthUSD is simpler than other stablecoins because it doesn't try to solve the bad collateral problem.
 If the price of the collateral (Ether) starts to fall the stablecoin will fall in value at at the same rate of depreciation.

+This token is minted on demand as ether is paid into it.